gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 For now, let’s focus on team readiness to move forward with a modern software development program.
 Not all teams and offices are equally prepared for the journey- recognizing that acquiring software is different than modern software development is just the first step.
 The next step is to consider how the program office team will move beyond the terminology and buzzwords.

 ### !callout-info
 ## Note

 When we use the term ‘development’, we are referring to the program stage.
-Ultimately, software is in continuous development - it’s never actually done. **Don’t associate ‘development’ in terms of ‘color of money’--more to come later.**
+Ultimately, software is in continuous development - it’s never actually done. **Don’t associate ‘development’ in terms of ‘color of money’--_more to come later._**
 ### !end-callout